paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 (3) stating the reasons for the classification of the Corporation within such level.

-**(e) Implementation** Notwithstanding paragraphs (1) and (2) of subsection (a) of this section, during the period beginning on December 13, 1991, and ending on the effective date of the risk based capital regulation issued by the Director under [section 2279bb–1 of this title](./chapter-023-farm-credit-system.md#section-2279bb-1), the Corporation shall be classified as within level I if the Corporation equals or exceeds the minimum capital level established under [section 2279bb–2 of this title](./chapter-023-farm-credit-system.md#section-2279bb-2).
+**(e) Implementation** Notwithstanding paragraphs (1) and (2) of subsection (a), during the period beginning on December 13, 1991, and ending on the effective date of the risk based capital regulation issued by the Director under [section 2279bb–1 of this title](./chapter-023-farm-credit-system.md#section-2279bb-1), the Corporation shall be classified as within level I if the Corporation equals or exceeds the minimum capital level established under [section 2279bb–2 of this title](./chapter-023-farm-credit-system.md#section-2279bb-2).

 ### Statutory Notes